1

 2

 My father, Namolokama Keawe Sr., died at age fifty-five.
 Thankfully, he went in his sleep when the aneurysm got him.
 I was the one who found him that way when Brenda asked me to go wake him after he didn't come to the table for breakfast.
 I'll save you all the drama and tell you that at Hawaiian Memorial Cemetary, Dad was buried next to my Tutu Wahine and Tutu Kane.
 When it was all said and done, and his body was committed to earth from whence we all came, I decided to walk over to my mom's grave and say hello.
 Malory Escalante Namolokama.
-Born November 4, 1967.
-Died because she couldn't see what she was doing to her family, so an Australian parasite ate her brain.
+Born November 4, 1967, died because she couldn't see what she was doing to her family, so an Australian parasite ate her brain.
 I could feel someone walking up behind me and then touching my shoulders.
 It was Brenda, trying to take this moment to bond.
 I was repulsed and pulled away, practically spitting at her feet before I stormed off.
 How dare she try to intrude on this private moment between me and my mother?
-Very much the same way she infringes on everything, like how she intruded herself into my father's life, promising to heal him from all the hurt of his first marriage.
+Very much the same way she infringes on everything, like how she intruded into my father's life, promising to heal him from all the hurt of his first marriage.
 All she did was try to drive a wedge between me and my father.
 In front of him, she pretended to be my best friend, and I liked pretending too.
 Privately, we hated each other but agreed to be civil for my father's sake.
 Let's just say they met at a bar, and the next thing I knew, she and her French bulldog from a previous relationship moved in.
 His name is Leleiwi because the little turd jumps from furniture to floor and chair.
 In his first week living with us, Leleiwi killed two of my pet hens.
 He couldn't kill the roosters cause they clawed and pecked the shit out of him.
 I thought it was just deserts, considering he ended up like a bloody pin-cushion.
 Brenda cried to my father, demanding I get rid of my roosters.
 It was the first and last time I ever swore before my father.

 "Fuck that!
 And fuck her!"
 Dad punched my lights out.
 When I came to, all I said was something to the effect of him always choosing the shittiest women to sleep with, and everything went dark.

 Everyone came back to the house for food and refreshments after the services.
 Brenda expertly played the grieving widow while I made myself scarce and sat in my dad's old sixty-seven Impala, trying to conjure him to come back for one last drive.
-A week passed, and I had changed out of my suit from the funeral; I slept in it, ate, showered, and wore it again.
+A week passed, and I hadn't changed out of my suit from the funeral; I slept in it, ate, showered, and wore it again.
 This irrational thing in my mind told me I'd forget my father if I changed out of it.
 So I wore the black suit everywhere.
 Two weeks later, I sat on a lawn chair in front of the garage, just chillin'.
 Brenda appeared dressed in her capri pants and dungaree top with her hair tied up in a red handkerchief.
 She had a small sand bucket and two garden shovels and began upending the dirt near the edge of the garage.

 "If you're not gonna change out of that stupid suit, you could at least come over here and help me dig up this dirt so I can plant your father's favorite cherry tomatoes," she barked.

 "For what?
-He's dead, he can't enjoy it anyway," I scoffed.
+He's dead; he can't enjoy it anyway," I scoffed.

 "Listen, you little fucking shit ass!
 Your father, my husband, is gone; that's a fact!
 This means you're old enough to be on your own, which means I am no longer fucking responsible for you!
 So if you don't wanna be thrown out on your ass, then get over here and help me plant these fucking cherry tomatoes!"
 Her beady little eyes were bulging, and her face was red hot.
 All her freckles stood out, and the Irish side of her Korean half was in full form.